sreelekshmisaju/CLUSTER_ANALYSIS_-_PIX2PIX_GAN_-_GRAD_CAM_AI/README.md

-Here’s a **GitHub-ready README.md** for your project based on the PDF content and your project details:

----

-# 🩺 Fetal Heart Ultrasound Image Enhancement and Anatomical Feature Recognition
+#  Fetal Heart Ultrasound Image Enhancement and Anatomical Feature Recognition

 This project focuses on **enhancing fetal heart ultrasound images** and performing **anatomical feature recognition** using advanced AI techniques.
 It integrates **Pix2Pix GAN**, **Grad-CAM**, and **clustering methods** (K-Means & Hierarchical) to improve diagnostic accuracy in fetal echocardiography.